H. H. Asquith: Oxford

-Early professional career
+Early professional career: 1874–1886

+After Oxford

 After his graduation in 1874, Asquith spent several months coaching Viscount Lymington, the 18-year-old son and heir of the Earl of Portsmouth.
 He found the experience of aristocratic country-house life agreeable.
 He liked less the austere side of the nonconformist Liberal tradition, with its strong temperance movement.
 He was proud of ridding himself of "the Puritanism in which I was bred".
 His fondness for fine wines and spirits, which began at this period, eventually earned him the sobriquet "Squiffy".

 Returning to Oxford, Asquith spent the first year of his seven-year fellowship in residence there.
 But he had no wish to pursue a career as a don; the traditional route for politically ambitious but unmoneyed young men was through the law.
 While still at Oxford Asquith had already entered Lincoln's Inn to train as a barrister, and in 1875 he served a pupillage under Charles Bowen.
 He was called to the bar in June 1876.

+Marriage and children

 There followed what Jenkins calls "seven extremely lean years".
 Asquith set up a legal practice with two other junior barristers.
 With no personal contacts with solicitors, he received few briefs.
-Those that came his way he argued capably, but he was too fastidious to learn the wilier tricks of the legal trade: "he was constitutionally incapable of making a discreet fog … nor could he prevail on himself to dispense the conventional patter".
+Those that came his way he argued capably, but he was too fastidious to learn the wilier tricks of the legal trade: "he was constitutionally incapable of making a discreet fog ... nor could he prevail on himself to dispense the conventional patter".
 He did not allow his lack of money to stop him from marrying.
 His bride, Helen Kelsall Melland (1854–1891), was the daughter of Frederick Melland, a physician in Manchester.
 She and Asquith had met through friends of his mother's.
 The two had been in love for several years, but it was not until 1877 that Asquith sought her father's consent to their marriage.
 Despite Asquith's limited income—practically nothing from the bar and a small stipend from his fellowship—Melland consented after making inquiries about the young man's potential.
 Helen had a private income of several hundred pounds a year, and the couple lived in modest comfort in Hampstead.
 They had five children: